trilitech/tezos-developer-docs/docs/smart-contracts/views.md

 ```bash
 octez-client run view "get_larger" on contract "KT1Uh4MjPoaiFbyJyv8TcsZVpsbE2fNm9VKX" with input "Pair 4 5"
 ```

+If the view takes no parameters, you can pass Unit or omit the `with input`.
 <!-- TODO link to info on encoding param values -->

 ## Implementation details